 Volunteer Your Time!

-Administrative Support - Volunteers working on administrative duties will work closely with the Volunteer Administrator, Supervisors and/or Volunteer Team Leaders who will be providing projects that need to be completed for the FJC.
+Administrative Support - Volunteers working on administrative duties will work closely with the Volunteer Administrator, Supervisors and/or Volunteer Team Leaders who will be providing projects that need to be completed for the Family Justice Center.
 Volunteers can assist with special events, provide clerical support, develop written materials, conduct research and gather statistics.
 Qualifications: must have basic computer skills.

 Case Management - The primary function of the Case Manager is to assist the client in accessing services from on-site partners that accommodate the individual needs of the client.
 The Intake procedure is designed to create a non-intrusive way in which to efficiently and effectively process a client through the Family Justice Center.